Economy of the United Kingdom

 In the 18th century, Britain was the first nation to industrialise.
 During the 19th century, through its expansive colonial empire and technological superiority, Britain had a preeminent role in the global economy, accounting for 9.1% of the world's GDP in 1870.
 The Second Industrial Revolution was also taking place rapidly in the United States and the German Empire; this presented an increasing economic challenge for the UK, leading into the 20th century.
 The cost of fighting both the First and Second World Wars further weakened the UK's relative position.
-Despite a relative decline in its global dominance, in the 21st century the UK retains the ability to project significant power and influence around the world.
 During the Great Recession of 2008, the UK economy suffered a significant decline, followed by a period of weak growth and stagnation.
+Slow growth continued following UK's exit from the EU in 2020, which damaged longer-term growth.

 Government involvement is primarily exercised by His Majesty's Treasury, headed by the Chancellor of the Exchequer, and the Department for Business and Trade.
 Since 1979, management of the economy has followed a broadly laissez-faire approach.
 The Bank of England is the UK's central bank, and since 1997 its Monetary Policy Committee has been responsible for setting interest rates, quantitative easing, and forward guidance.